Last updated: 29/03/2019

 The review is being led by an Expert Panel of the Royal College of Obstetricians and Gynaecologists (RCOG) in the UK, with expertise also sourced through the British Society for Colposcopy and Cervical Pathology.

 The review is being conducted independently of the HSE.
 The HSE’s role in this process is to logistically support the Expert Panel in completing its work.
-A significant amount of work has been completed by the HSE to facilitate the RCOG review, which is outlined below.
+A significant amount of work was completed by the HSE to facilitate the RCOG review.

 The purpose of the review is to provide women who participated in CervicalCheck and who developed cervical cancer (including microinvasive) with independent clinical assurance about the timing of their diagnosis and treatment.
 The Expert Panel will endeavour to determine, wherever possible, any failures to prevent cancer or to intervene at an earlier stage.